ClementTr/Statistics/README.md

 ### What does it contain ?

-1. TP0 : Manipulate python <br>
-2. TP1 : Manipulate pandas
+1. TP1 : Manipulate python and pandas